 Douglass Houghton Hall—also known as DHH—is the oldest residence hall at Michigan Tech.
 Students love the building’s historical architecture and location in the heart of campus.
 It houses 350 people.

 Wadsworth Hall, known around campus as “Wads,” is Michigan Tech’s largest residence hall, housing more than 1,000 students.
-Wads is home to many first-year students and features the following learning communities
+Wads is home to many first-year students and features the following themed communities

 Daniell Heights Apartments

 Daniell Heights Apartments offer one and two-bedroom units for student families, graduate students, and undergraduates aged twenty-one and older.
 Utilities are included (with the exception of phone service; residents who sign up for local phone service receive free domestic long distance).
 Apartments are furnished, including stove and refrigerator.
 Each building shares a free washer and dryer that is coin operated.